In a Nutshell:

 Recommended For: Hobbyist/casual users, chronic pain sufferers, and taller users, almost anybody, will love this chair!

-This chair is a bit more expensive than the one we just reviewed, but it’s well worth the additional cost.
-We consider this chair the best value in the massage chair world today.
-It’s packed with features, including a number of therapeutic features, and offers one of the best body stretches in the industry today.
+This chair is a bit more expensive than the one we just reviewed, but it’s worth the additional cost.
+We consider it the best value in the massage chair world today.
+It’s packed with features, including therapeutic ones, and offers one of the best body stretches in the industry today.

 Forever Rest FR-6KSL Massage Chair